okranix/role-nextcloud/README.md

 Nextcloud podman setup
 =========

-With this ansible role you can deploy Nextcloud and MariaDB container in a podman-pod(1) to get a running Nextcloud instance ready to use from the local host.
-To reach this Nextcloud from a remote location you have two options:
+With this ansible role you can deploy Nextcloud and MariaDB container as well as nginx proxy manager.

-    Use a reverse proxy like NGINX to forward requests to your Nextcloud pod.
-    Listen on all interfaces for incoming traffic for the pod.

-I strongly recommend option 1.
+This Role was designed and tested for raspberry pi os.

 Requirements
 ------------

-None
+- Podman installed
+- Podman user created and lingering enabled

 Role Variables
 --------------